brienen/crunch_uml/README.md

 - Parses entities such as `Package`, `Class`, and `Relation` from an XMI file.
 - Uses SQLAlchemy for database access and manipulation.
-- Imports different input formats
+- Imports different input formats into the databases
 - Saves all imported data to SQLAlchemy database
+- Can use different schema's within the same database to hold different datamodels
 - Supports Upserts to be able to import different datasets, changes to datasets etc.
 - Exports to different output formats: Excel, JSON, CSV, Jinja2 templating, Markdown